Kalyan Minaret: History

 According to some historical sources, before the construction of the Kalyan Minaret in its place was another minaret, a smaller one, which later fell, and in its place it was decided to build the current one.

 The minaret was built in 1127 (XII century), when Bukhara was part of the Karakhanid state.
 The initiator of the construction was the ruler from the Karakhanid dynasty - Arslan Khan Muhammad, who was known for his urban development.
 His name as the initiator of the construction is carved on one of the belts of the minaret.
 The architect of the minaret was the master of Bako, who was later buried 45 meters from the minaret itself.
 In the will of the architect it was said that the minaret, if it falls, fell on his head, and bequeathed him to bury it in the place indicated by him.
 According to legend, the master builder, who laid the foundation of the minaret from alabaster and camel milk, disappeared, but returned only two years later, when the foundation became durable, and proceeded to the brickwork.

 At one time, the minaret performed several functions.
 It was simultaneously an observation tower, also had a religious function, in particular, it was used for adhan (calling Muslims for prayer) to the Kalyan Mosque, which is located next to the minaret.
 It was also used to call the population in the nearest area to read decrees of rulers and other occasions.

+In 1920, the minaret suffered damage by Soviet bombardment in the Bukhara operation.

 In 1924, a small part of the wall and the minaret's muqarnases were restored.
 In 1960, by the founding by Ochil Bobomurodov, the underground part of the minaret was repaired and reinforced, where the foundation and the foundation of the minaret are located.
 In 1997, to the 2500th anniversary of Bukhara, the minaret was thoroughly reconstructed and restored by the best masters.
 In subsequent years, the minaret also carried out small restoration works.